UPDATE COMING SOON

 Most of the other tracks on the album have been around for the initial sessions, but have not yet been recorded by the time these sessions were stopped by Stiff Records.

-Whether "It's You, Only You (Mein Schmerz)" and "Sister Video" have been around for the initial sessions is unconfirmed, but likely.
+Whether "Sister Video" has been around for the initial sessions is unconfirmed, but likely.

-The album version of "Blue Hotel" was recorded around autumn 1981, in order to be performed at Sanremo song festival (Italy, late January 1982).
+The album version of "Blue Hotel" was recorded around autumn 1981, in order to be performed at Sanremo song contest festival (Italy, late January 1982).
 The original song was a demo recording by the writer of the song, with dreadful English lyrics.

-When it was remarked that Lene had changed the original song too much to use it for the contest performance at the festival, she recorded a different version that was musically closer to the songwriter's original demo.
 This new recording, which became virtually a different song, was performed half-playback (vocals live) twice at the festival, and released on single in Italy in early 1982.
 It was also released in Germany in 1983.

 "O Seasons O Castles" was recorded around early 1982, specially for the French television film "Rock", in which Lene plays a leading part.